facelessuser/wcmatch/docs/src/markdown/glob.md

 ## Syntax

-The `glob` library provides a method for traversing the file system and returning matching files defined via glob patterns.
-It also provides methods for matching a file pattern (similar to fnmatch, but for paths) with the same glob patterns used for glob.
-In short, globmatch matches what glob globs :slight_smile:.
+The `glob` library provides a methods for traversing the file system and returning files that matched a defined set of glob patterns.
+It also provides methods for matching a file pattern (similar to [`fnmatch`](fnmatch#fnmatchfnmatch), but for paths) with the same glob patterns used for glob.
+In short, [`globmatch`](#globglobmatch) matches what [`glob`](#globglob) globs :slight_smile:.
 The features are similar to `fnmatch`'s, but the flags and what features that are enabled by default vary.

+!!! tip
+    When using backslashes, it is helpful to use raw strings.
+In a raw string, a single backslash is used to escape a character `#!py3 r'\?'`.
+If you want to represent a literal backslash, you must use two: `#!py3 r'some\\path'`.

 Pattern           | Meaning
 ----------------- | -------